b-like-bahar/Portfolio/README.md

 # Portfolio Project – Frontend Web Application

-This is a frontend project built with JavaScript, React.js and Sass, .
+This is a frontend project built with JavaScript, React.js and Sass.
 Below are the instructions to set up and run the project on your local machine.

 ## Getting Started